Analysis | Trailing in the polls, Trump inexplicably doubles down on his least popular arguments

 He ended with a shout: “THE BEST IS YET TO COME!”

-From top to bottom, this is a baffling strategy for a candidate hyperfocused on reelection.
+From top to bottom, this is a baffling strategy for a candidate hyper-focused on reelection.
 It seems pretty obvious what’s happening: Trump, whose political viability in the 2016 Republican nominating contest was heavily contingent upon the extent to which he echoed the extreme views popularized in conservative media, is playing to what he sees as his base.
 This has been his approach to the job since he was inaugurated, of course, so it isn’t a surprise.

 But Trump seems to have become increasingly focused on the subset of his base that’s deeply attuned to Fox News coverage and social media rumors, rather than his actual base of non-college-educated Whites.
 The former argues that the Supreme Court nomination is a crowning jewel in his presidency and the Pelosi bill simply a handout to Democrats.
 Many of the latter, it’s safe to say, could use a boost in their unemployment benefits: 11.2 million fewer Americans are working now than in February, and 4.4 million of them don’t have a college degree.

-It’s inexplicable that an incumbent president whose primary argument for his reelection is the strength of the economy would prefer to argue that jobs are “coming back in record numbers” — a function of how deep they’d plunged — instead of pouring money into the economy to make an improvement tangible, even if not before Election Day.
+It’s inexplicable that an incumbent president whose primary argument for his reelection is the strength of the economy would prefer to argue that jobs are “coming back in record numbers” — a function of how deep they’d plunged — instead of pouring money into the economy to make a tangible improvement, even if not before Election Day.
 Permanent layoffs continue to increase, with more looming.
 A president who’s overseen a surge in the federal deficit thanks to 2017 tax cuts weighted toward wealthier Americans has suddenly decided that spending more is unacceptable.

 Unless, of course, Americans vote for him — in which case he’ll rush a stimulus package “immediately.”
 It’s possible there’s a legal term for such a promise, but I’m not a district attorney.